 First, I plan to use my blog posts to invite people to my email list, so that I can continue to keep in touch with them.
 My goal is to build stronger relationships and to help people interact with me through my content.

 In addition, I’m going to be setting up in-house advertising, where my blog will promote my most popular services and products.
 This will be a clear and streamlined way for visitors to know what business growth challenges I could help them with.
 The most money for bloggers is always going to be in sales of high ticket services, followed next by advertising.

 14. Ron Sela / @ronsela

-Keeping up-to-date with changing trends can be very beneficial, especially for bloggers who want to know what the best monetization strategies are for 2016.
+Keeping up-to-date with changing trends can be very beneficial, especially for bloggers who want to know what the best monetization strategies in 2023.
 To that end, most bloggers will find that this years’ opportunities will lie in their own products and services.
 This means each blogger will need to assess and evaluate all of the things that they have available to them if they want to reach the goals that they have established for the year.